 2. Learn Some Local Lingo

-You won’t regret making the effort to learn a few words and phrases before you embark on your solo trip.
+You wonโt regret making the effort to learn a few words and phrases before you embark on your solo trip.
 Even just knowing how to order something, introduce yourself, and start a basic conversation makes all the difference.
-People love to know you’re trying, and it’s a great way to make new friends.
+People love to know youโre trying, and itโs a great way to make new friends.

 3. Have Your Emergency Contact Info on Hand

 Write down your emergency contact info and make sure it’s easy to access.
 Include your personal contact information, the name of an emergency contact in your home country, and other important phone numbers and information you might need.
 For instance, you might include the toll-free phone number for your credit card company if you lose your card.
-Or your insurance company’s info in case you need to contact them in the event of an emergency.
+Or your insurance companyโs info in case you need to contact them in the event of an emergency.
 Don’t forget to download the Air Doctor app before your trip too so that you can always find a doctor near you.

 4. Give People Your Travel Itinerary

 Another one of our essential solo travel tips is to give friends and family a copy of your itinerary.
 Include flight info, hotel bookings, and maybe even a basic idea of your sightseeing schedule.
-It’s also a good idea to register your trip before you leave with the State Department, so the local embassy or consulate can contact you if necessary.
+Itโs also a good idea to register your trip before you leave with the State Department, so the local embassy or consulate can contact you if necessary.

 5. Ask About Single Supplement Lodging

 Some accommodation options at hotels and cruise lines require two people to share the space.
 If you want it to yourself, you need to pay a single supplement so the travel provider can still make their anticipated revenue.
-These fees will be disclosed before you book – if you’re not sure, ask before you confirm your reservation.
+These fees will be disclosed before you book โ if youโre not sure, ask before you confirm your reservation.

 6. Pick Your Accommodation Wisely

 Traveling solo might make you feel more vulnerable in an unfamiliar place.
 So, before you book a place to stay, do some research.
-Only stay somewhere that has multiple positive reviews – these will give you a good indication of what to expect based on other people’s experiences.
+Only stay somewhere that has multiple positive reviews โ these will give you a good indication of what to expect based on other peopleโs experiences.

 Additionally, make sure you stay somewhere with free Wi-Fi.
-You might not always be out and about, and you’ll want to be able to use this time to catch up with loved ones back home, watch some Netflix, respond to emails, and upload all those pics to Instagram.
+You might not always be out and about, and youโll want to be able to use this time to catch up with loved ones back home, watch some Netflix, respond to emails, and upload all those pics to Instagram.

 7. Bring Back-Up

 Another top solo travel essential is to make sure you have copies of all your travel documents!
-You don’t want to be left stranded alone and visa-less.
-So, make sure you’ve got copies of your passport, visa, and booking confirmations.
+You donโt want to be left stranded alone and visa-less.
+So, make sure youโve got copies of your passport, visa, and booking confirmations.
 Email copies to yourself and keep a few printed in various luggage.

 8. Revel In It

-Don’t lose sight of all the incredible things associated with solo travel trips, even if you feel lonely.
-Some of these perks are tiny – like being able to change your mind every hour without worrying about travel companions.
+Donโt lose sight of all the incredible things associated with solo travel trips, even if you feel lonely.
+Some of these perks are tiny โ like being able to change your mind every hour without worrying about travel companions.
 But the real bonus is much more significant: pure freedom.
 This is your chance to make it up as you go along, meet new people, and discover who you are away from everyone and everything else.

 9. Do Something Out Of The Ordinary

-10. Don’t Over Plan
+10. Donโt Over Plan

 Bonus: Take Plenty Of Pictures

 And ask someone to take a picture of you!
-You won’t regret having photographic memories to look back on.
+You wonโt regret having photographic memories to look back on.

 7 Most Popular Solo Travel Trips

-So, by now, your search engine history is probably packed with searches like: “where to solo travel for the first time?”
+So, by now, your search engine history is probably packed with searches like: โwhere to solo travel for the first time?โ

 To help you narrow it down, here are our top recommendations:

-4. Slovenia: An excellent destination for solo travelers.
+- Slovenia: An excellent destination for solo travelers.
 Spend your morning skiing in the Alps, then head to the Adriatic at Piran for a romantic solo sunset, and stay in the capital, Ljublijana, to explore a city full of friendly people.

-5. Ireland: With the friendly hospitality of the Irish, stunning natural surroundings, and lively pub-filled cities, Ireland is undoubtedly one of the best places to take a solo trip.
+- Ireland: With the friendly hospitality of the Irish, stunning natural surroundings, and lively pub-filled cities, Ireland is undoubtedly one of the best places to take a solo trip.

-6. New Zealand: Besides the fact that this is one of the safest countries in the world, New Zealand is also brimming with dazzling landscapes, buzzing towns and cities, and incredible cultural experiences.
+- New Zealand: Besides the fact that this is one of the safest countries in the world, New Zealand is also brimming with dazzling landscapes, buzzing towns and cities, and incredible cultural experiences.
 New Zealand is also an excellent backpacking country!

 Solo Travel Essentials

-You can’t take it all, but you can pack these solo travel essentials to make your trip more convenient.
+You canโt take it all, but you can pack these solo travel essentials to make your trip more convenient.

-• High-speed phone charger
+- High-speed phone charger

-• Universal adapter
+- Universal adapter

-• Portable power charger/bank
+- Portable power charger/bank

-• Noise-cancelling earbuds
+- Noise-cancelling earbuds

-• Antitheft backpack
+- Antitheft backpack

-• Fast-drying clothes
+- Fast-drying clothes

-• Travel pillow
+- Travel pillow

-• Bottle with water purifier
+- Bottle with water purifier

-• Swiss Army Knife
+- Swiss Army Knife

-• Compact wind-proof umbrella
+- Compact wind-proof umbrella

-• Padlocks
+- Padlocks

-• Travel-friendly first-aid kit
+- Travel-friendly first-aid kit

 Solo Travel Benefits & How It Changes You

 There are so many benefits of solo travel that will have an impact across your whole life.
-Learn how to travel alone, and you’ll open the door to one of life’s most enriching experiences.
+Learn how to travel alone, and youโll open the door to one of lifeโs most enriching experiences.

 Here are five solo travel benefits:

-1. You learn A LOT: Solo trips teach you a lot about the way of the world (and yourself), from problem-solving skills and how to take smart risks.
+- You learn A LOT: Solo trips teach you a lot about the way of the world (and yourself), from problem-solving skills and how to take smart risks.
 You learn patience and how to stay calm in difficult situations.
 You also learn to trust your gut and how to depend on yourself rather than others.

-3. You become a better global citizen: There is no better way to become a conscientious global citizen than a solo trip.
+- You become a better global citizen: There is no better way to become a conscientious global citizen than a solo trip.
 Seeing how things work and experiencing things in a foreign country helps you gain a new appreciation for different global systems.
 It also enables you to become a more compassionate human being.

-4. Your mindset expands: As much as travel opens you to different perspectives, solo travel immerses you in incomprehensible ways.
+- Your mindset expands: As much as travel opens you to different perspectives, solo travel immerses you in incomprehensible ways.
 Discovering different ways of life, cultures, and mindsets all by yourself truly shakes up the way you think and do things daily.

 Solo Travel FAQs